Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 Rutgers Stats and Trends

-- When Rutgers scores more than 31.3 points, it is 1-0 against the spread and 2-0 overall.
+- When Rutgers records more than 31.3 points, it is 1-0 against the spread and 2-0 overall.

-- The Scarlet Knights have turned the ball over 10 times this season, one more turnover than the Hoosiers have forced (9).
+- This year the Scarlet Knights have turned the ball over 10 times, one more than the Hoosiers' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.